zouyi-0620/ehco-agv-scheduling/README.md

   metrics.py          HV, delta-h fleet statistics, convergence metrics algorithms/         NSGA-II / AW-NSGA-II / MOEA/D / NSGA-III / GA-SA /
                       improved-A*-GA / LWC baselines
-  experiments/        E1 / E2 / E4 / E4-ablation / E6 runners + figure data
+  experiments/        E1 / E2 / E4 / E4-ablation / E6 runners and the
+                      E-C16 … E-C22 validation-experiment runners
+results/              aggregated tables and per-run data backing every figure
+                      and table of the manuscript (see Data availability)
 ```

 ## Data availability

+All aggregated result tables (CSV) supporting Figures 2–7 and Tables 1–11 and
+S1–S7 of the manuscript, together with the per-run data of the dynamic-event
+study (E4) and the seven validation experiments (E-C16 health-dimension
+activation, E-C17 dynamic-gain attribution, E-C18 detection severity
+boundary, E-C19 closed-loop MOEA/D optimizer baseline, E-C20 compound-event
+cascade, E-C21 health-tracking-rate sensitivity, E-C22 dynamic path-cost
+ablation), are included in the `results/` directory of this repository
+(release v1.0.1).
+The seed manifest for all 30-seed experiments is
+`results/seeds.json`.
+Raw simulation outputs beyond these files are available
-Generated datasets are available from the corresponding author upon
+from the corresponding author upon reasonable request.
-reasonable request.
-A Zenodo snapshot of this repository will be linked at
-publication.

 ## License